Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_LongerFrame.rst

 * Disconnect the stack-side pair of legs from the frame.
 * Insert two 6mm bolts into the bottom side of each long MakerBeam.
 * Reconnect the stack-side pair of legs to the frame.
-* Fasten the extra pair of legs to the bolts using four lock nuts.
+* Fasten the extra pair of legs to the long MakerBeams with four lock nuts.

 .. image:: /Images/Kits/kit_camera_slider_longer_frame_step4_350.jpg
    :scale: 100 %